patternfly/patternfly/README.md

 ## Install

-- This assumes an environment is alerady set up for npm packages - if not, please use npm init following the steps at [https://docs.npmjs.com/getting-started/using-a-package.json](https://docs.npmjs.com/getting-started/using-a-package.json).
+- This assumes an environment is already set up for npm packages - if not, please use npm init following the steps at [https://docs.npmjs.com/getting-started/using-a-package.json](https://docs.npmjs.com/getting-started/using-a-package.json).
 - run `npm install @patternfly/patternfly-next --save`

 When you install PatternFly Next, the package includes: